DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 ### Plotting Results:

 - **NOTE :bulb::mega::** Before you create a video, you should set what threshold to use for plotting.
 This is set in the `config.yaml` file as `pcutoff` - if you have a well trained network, this should be high, i.e. set it to `0.8` or higher!
+IF YOU FILLED IN GAPS, you need to set this to 0 to "see" the filled in parts.

 - You can also determine a good `pcutoff` value by looking at the likelihood plot created during `plot_trajectories`: